Thea Bowman Hall

 The entry sign at Ridley was transformed into a native perennial pollinator garden by Grounds Department in 2017.

-The upcoming Center for Innovation and Collaborative Learning will be Loyola's first certified LEED building.
-Construction is scheduled to begin in 2020.
+The Fernandez Center for Innovation and Collaborative Learning will be Loyola's first certified LEED building.
+It opened in September 2021.